Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

 Tunnelblick
 ~~~~~~~~~~~

 In this case we are showing also `tunnelblick <https://tunnelblick.net/>`_, which is available for OSX and Linux systems.
-Install it and import the ``OVPN file`` on your client.
+Install Tunnelblick and import the ``OVPN file`` on your client.

 .. figure:: img/vpn_deployment_ovpn_file_import.png
    :scale: 30 %